 The canals of Amsterdam are easily the most famous landmark in the Netherlands and one of the postcards of Amsterdam.
 They mark the city and create a stunning setting for any trip.
 The three main canals (Herengracht, Prinsengracht, and Keizersgracht) were dug in the 17h century creating a concentric belt around the city.
 The whole network of canals has more than 100 km of waterways, 90 islands, and 1500 bridges, and 1550 monumental buildings making Amsterdam the “Venice of the North.”

-In Seventeenth-Century Canal Ring Area of Amsterdam inside the Singelgracht was declared a UNESCO heritage in 2010.
+In the Seventeenth-Century Canal Ring Area of Amsterdam inside the Singelgracht was declared a UNESCO heritage in 2010.
 It’s simply impossible to visit Amsterdam without appreciating the canal network, as they are part of the whole old town, where most of the attractions are.

 We truly recommend taking a boat tour through the canals to learn more about them and enjoy the best scenic spots from the water.
 It’s a wonderful experience, and each canal has historic, important or interesting sights.